This site uses affiliate links and I may earn a commission at no extra cost to you.

 Add-ons and Variations

-• Add a bit of heat by sprinkling some red pepper flakes on top.
+• Spice: Add a bit of heat by sprinkling some red pepper flakes on top.

-• If you really like it garlicky, add roasted garlic before serving.
+• Aromatics: If you really like it garlicky, add roasted garlic before serving.

 Preparing the Bok Choy

-Before we go into the step-by-step instructions in making Baby Bok Choy with Soy Sauce and Garlic, we will walk you through how to properly clean these leafy greens.
+Before I give you the step-by-step instructions to make Baby Bok Choy with Soy Sauce and Garlic, I will walk you through how to properly clean these leafy greens.

-Start by trimming the bottom part of the whole bok choy bunch.
+First, start by trimming the bottom part of the whole bok choy bunch.
 Those are a little tough to chew anyways.
-Just leave the crunchy stalks and tender leaves, soak them in water for a minute and gently rub to remove all the dirt.
-Then wash each leaf gently yet thoroughly under running water.
-Pat them dry using a paper towel or place them in a strainer to remove excess water.
+Just leave the crunchy stalks and tender leaves.
+Then, soak them in water for a minute and gently rub to remove all the dirt.
+Next, wash each leaf gently yet thoroughly under running water.
+Finally, pat them dry using a paper towel or place them in a strainer to remove excess water.

-How to Make the Best Baby Bok Choy with Soy Sauce and Garlic
+How to Make the Best Stir Fried Baby Bok Choy with Soy Sauce and Garlic

 baby bok choy in a white bowl of ice water